 The programme leads to a Master of Science (120 credits) with Biology as the main field of study.

-There is a joint starting course for the specialisations in Cell and Molecular Biology and Immunology and Microbiology.
-The course name is Trends in Molecular Biology and Biotechnology, reflecting that it cover modern applications of molecular biology and also builds on knowledge gained in your Bachelor's studies.
-The starting course also include a general introduction to the Master's programme.
-Thereafter, courses such as RNA: structure, function and biology, Structure and function of macromolecules and Genes, brain and behaviour can be chosen - according to your interest and your personal study plan.
+There is a joint starting course for this specialisation and the specialisation in Immunology and Microbiology.
+The course is Trends in Molecular Biology and Biotechnology.
+It covers modern applications of molecular biology and also builds on the knowledge gained in your Bachelor's studies.
+This starting course also includes a general introduction to the Master's programme.
+Thereafter, you can choose among the courses such as Structure and Function of Macromolecules, RNA: Structure, Function and Biology, Microbiology and Genes, Brain and Behaviour, according to your interest and your personal study plan.

 Biology instruction at Uppsala University is done in close connection to current research.
-All teachers for the individual courses in the Master's Programme in Biology are active scientists, ensuring that you will get an education that reaches to the absolute forefront of the respective field.
+All teachers for the individual courses in the Master's Programme in Biology are active scientists, ensuring that you will get an education that reaches the absolute forefront of the respective field.

 The courses provide factual knowledge and practical training in the form of laboratory work and field trips, as well as the ability to solve problems, think analytically and work scientifically.
-Communication training is integrated in all courses of the programme.
+Communication training is integrated into all courses of the programme.

-The Master's Programme in Biology has a strong international character, and all courses are held in English.
+The Master's Programme in Biology has a strong international character, and all courses are taught in English.